How to use quantitative research

 You normally use quantitative research for major marketing activities.
-Major activities are where you spend the most money, and where the consequences of the decisions have long-lasting impact.
+Major activities are where you spend the most money, and where the consequences of the decisions you make have the most impact.

 Quantitative research helps you understand the scale of what’s going on with customers.
-You should use it to better understand what has happened, what is happening or what will happen.
+You use it to find out what has happened, what is happening, or what will happen.

-So for example, in terms of what has happened, use it to understand what drove historic purchase behaviour. e.g. Which of these factors influenced your decision to buy (product name)? (price, quality, advertising etc)
+- past activity – e.g. Which of these influenced your decision to buy (product name)? (price, quality, advertising etc).

-Or, you could also use it understand the impact current activity has on buying behaviour. e.g. Is this TV advert from (product name) more likely to make you buy?
+- current activity e.g. Is this TV advert from (product name) more likely to make you buy?

-Or, you can even use it to forecast the impact of a future activity. e.g. If (product name) price increased to $x, how likely would you be to keep buying it?
+- future activity – for forecasting e.g. If (product name) price increased to $x, how likely would you be to keep buying it?

-You’ll have noticed with each of these, there’s something specific to test.
-So, in these examples, factors that might drive product choice, an advertising campaign or a price increase.
+Notice how with each of these, there’s something specific to test.
+Which factors drive product choice.
+An advertising campaign.
+A price increase.

 This is important.
-To do quantitative research, you need some existing ideas about what’s going on in your market.
+To do quantitative research, you need existing ideas about what’s going on in your market.
 You need hypotheses to test.
-The research results will show if your hypotheses are valid or not.
-These hypotheses are only what you believe, not what you know.
-What you believe, and what you know aren’t always the same thing.
-The results give you a level of certainty.
+The research results show if these are valid.
+Hypotheses are what you believe, not what you know.
+Research results help build what you know.

-But where and how do you come up with these ideas and hypotheses?
+But how do you come up with these ideas and hypotheses?

 Sources of ideas and hypotheses

 For example, satisfaction surveys, social media interactions and e-mail surveys can give you ideas about what customers think.

 Another source could be previous research you carried out or bought.
 You can often re-interpret old research with new research questions.

 Check out our secondary research guide to learn more about storing, indexing and research results.